Rokiis1/roadmap/testing_and_debugging/3_level/3_level_testing_and_debugging.md

 process_order(order)
 ```

-This program eventually fails because `discount` is a string instead of a numeric value.
-The traceback identifies where execution stopped, but deeper debugging questions still remain.
-We still need to understand when invalid value first appeared, which function received incorrect state, whether earlier logic already contained warning signs, and what variables contained before failure occurred.
+This program eventually fails because `discount` contains string instead of numeric value.
+A traceback shows where execution stopped, but it does not fully explain how invalid value moved through execution before failure happened.

-Answering these questions requires observing execution during runtime, not only after crash appears.
+Interactive debugging focuses on answering those missing questions.
+We inspect where incorrect value first appeared, which function received invalid state, and what variables contained before execution crashed.

 This changes debugging mindset completely.

-Instead of guessing what program probably did, we inspect what program is actually doing.
-Instead of assuming values are correct, we confirm them directly during execution.
-Instead of treating execution as hidden internal behavior, we expose execution step by step and inspect how state changes over time.
+Instead of guessing what program probably did, we inspect what program is actually doing during runtime.
+Instead of assuming values are correct, we confirm them directly from live execution.

-Modern debugging tools make this possible.
-They allow execution to pause temporarily so runtime state can be inspected safely before program continues.
-During this pause, we can examine variables, follow function calls, inspect object state and verify assumptions directly from live execution.
+Modern debugging tools make this possible by allowing execution to pause temporarily while runtime state remains active in memory.
+During this pause, variables, function calls, object state, and execution flow can all be inspected safely before program continues running.

-This kind of debugging becomes especially important when programs contain deeper call chains, multiple interacting objects, external input or failures that appear only under very specific runtime conditions.

 Controlling execution begins with understanding how Python moves through code one instruction at a time.

 ## Step-by-Step Execution

-Programs do not execute all at once.
-Python processes code one instruction at a time, moving through statements in a specific order during runtime.
-In small programs this flow is usually easy to follow mentally, but as logic grows across multiple functions and files, execution paths become harder to track correctly through observation alone.
+Python executes programs one instruction at a time.
+In small programs this execution flow is usually easy to follow mentally, but larger systems contain multiple functions, loops, conditions, and nested calls that become difficult to track correctly through observation alone.

-Step-by-step execution means following program behavior one instruction at a time while execution is happening.
-Instead of only seeing final output or traceback messages after failure occurs, we observe how state changes between individual lines of code.
+Step-by-step execution means following runtime behavior gradually while program is still running.
+Instead of only seeing final output or traceback messages after failure appears, we observe how execution moves between instructions and how state changes during each step.

-Consider the following example.
+Consider following example.

 ```py
 def calculate_total(items):